larry-lw-chan/GoTi/README.md

 # GoTi
-GoTi is a distributed social networking app written in Go, designed to be light, customizable, and easy to host.
+GoTi is a distributed social networking app written in Go, designed to be light, customizable, and free of vendor lock ins.

 ## Getting Started